OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-31.md

 ## Proverbs 31:14

-She is like the merchant ships, bringing her food from afar.
+She is like a fleet of merchant ships, bringing her food from afar.

 ## Proverbs 31:15